Meetings conducted by the council:

 the development of curriculum to teach these skills; 3.
 To aid and support local school districts by offering suggestions for developing a working relationship among businesses, labor organizations, and educators; 4.
 To advise workforce development on how to be responsive to Northeast Ohio job

-?
-5 Superintendents and representatives from GCESC Member Districts (permanent members)
+* 5 Superintendents and representatives from ESCWR Member Districts (permanent members)

 Terms of Service: 2 Businesses – 1 year 3 Businesses – 2 year 3 Businesses – 3 year Thereafter all 3 years

 The BAC shall avoid potential conflicts of interest when appointing BAC members.
-The GCESC Superintendent has the right to remove BAC members due to potential conflicts of interest, lack of attendance/participation, lack of cooperative spirit, or any other reason as determined by GCESC in partnership with GGP.
+The ESCWR Superintendent has the right to remove BAC members due to potential conflicts of interest, lack of attendance/participation, lack of cooperative spirit, or any other reason as determined by ESCWR in partnership with GGP.

 ?
 Chairperson – Superintendent of County